Changing behaviour is not easy. We usually do the behaviours we find rewarding and avoid those that aren’t fun.

-This approach to change behavior is called gamification.
+This approach to change behaviour is called gamification.

 In it to win it